Kiria-F/noita-saves/README.md

 > You can input commands in lower-case

-> You can also input a full command one-line, for example: "L 4", "d2" or "s my save"
+> You can also input a full command one-line, for example: "L 4", "d 2" or "s my save"

 ## Also:
 ### You can launch Noita directly from NoitaSaves
-Just enter "R" (Run)
+Just enter "P" (Play)

 ### You can create a shortcut for NoitaSaves on your desktop and in the Start menu
 (These commands are not displayed in the application because they are rarely used)